Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 Now that `Placeholder` is a proper widget, all of Mousetraps functions, including all widget signals, have become avaialable to use.
 We need to keep in mind that these functions will modify the top-level widget, so only signals of the top-level widget are available to compound widgets.

 Using this technique, we can build an application piece by piece.
 A compound widget itself can be made up of multiple other compound widgets.
 In some way, the entire application itself is just one giant compound widget, with a `Window` as the top-level widget.

+!!! compat
+    Since Mousetrap `v0.3.0`, compound widgets will assume the signals of their top-level widgets.
+For example, if the compound widget `EntryWrapper` has its top-level widget be an `Entry`, then `connect_signal_activate!` will work on instances of `EntryWrapper`, since `EntryWarpper` assumed signal `activate`

 Our users are only able to interact with the compound widget by interacting with each of its components, which works but is fairly limiting.
 In the next chapter, this will change.
 By learning about **event handling**, we will be able to react to any kind of user-interaction, giving us the last tool needed to create an application that isn't just a collection of pre-made widgets, but something we have built ourselves.